Home Compare DIE.BR vs S92.DE

 D'Ieteren Group vs SMA Solar Technology: Which Stock Looks Stronger in 2026?

-D'Ieteren holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-SMA Solar Technology still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with D'Ieteren carrying a narrow edge on profitability.
+SMA Solar Technology still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 In the market, SMA Solar Technology carries the stronger setup — intact trend against D'Ieteren's broken trend.
 That leaves a split case: the structural lead stays with D'Ieteren, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DIE.BR: STOXX 600, S92.DE: HDAX).